 What does treatment for cubital tunnel syndrome entail?

-For some patients, treatment for cubital tunnel syndrome may involve conservative measures, such as:
+For some patients, the best treatment for cubital tunnel syndrome may involve conservative measures, such as:

 - Resting the elbow

 - Taking anti-inflammatory medications

 - Wearing an elbow brace at night